ashiven/cs2tracker/README.md

 ### Options

--  `Edit Config` to change the amount of specific items you own and then save the config file.
+-  `Edit Config` to change the specific numbers of each item you own and then save the config file.
 -  `Run!` to gather the current market prices of your items and calculate the total amount in USD and EUR.
 -  `Show History` to see a price chart consisting of past calculations.
 A new data point for this chart is generated once a day upon running the program.
--  If you want to avoid temporary IP blocks, register for an API Key on [Crawlbase](crawlbase.com) and enter it into the `API_Key` field at the end of the `config.ini` file.
-This will route every request through a different proxy server and prevent IP blocks.
+-  If you want to avoid temporary IP blocks, register for an API Key on [Crawlbase](crawlbase.com) and enter it into the `API_Key` field at the end of the config file.
+This will route every request through a different proxy server.

 ---